A better way to train your team.

 It’s better to over-communicate than not, especially at the start.
 “If you don’t take the time upfront to figure out how to get the team working well, problems are always going to come up,” Mary Shapiro, the Diane Kagen Trust Professor for Leadership Development at Simmons College told the Harvard Business Review.
 “You either pay up front or you pay later.”

 As you speak to team members in those early days, certain themes may emerge.
 You may hear frustration with a specific procedure they say hampers their productivity.
 Perhaps someone feels a languishing project should take priority over another initiative.
 Take immediate action to remove those roadblocks or clarify why the project will have to wait.
 This will help boost your productivity and help with employee retention.
+You can also gather feedback through an anonymous survey to encourage staff to be as forthcoming as possible.

 3. Host group meetings